 Although most people would use an "o," we purposely spell adviser with an "e" when we talk about investment advisers.
 That’s because the laws that govern this type of investment professional spell the title this way.

-- What they are: An investment adviser is an individual or company who is paid for providing advice about securities to their clients.
-Although the terms sound similar, investment advisers are not the same as financial advisors and should not be confused.
-The term financial advisor is a generic term that usually refers to a broker (or, to use the technical term, a registered representative).
-By contrast, the term investment adviser is a legal term that refers to an individual or company that is registered as such with either the Securities and Exchange Commission or a state securities regulator.
-Common names for investment advisers include asset managers, investment counselors, investment managers, portfolio managers, and wealth managers.
+An investment adviser is an individual or company who’s paid for providing advice about securities to their clients.
+Investment advisers are not the same as financial advisors and should not be confused.
+The term “financial advisor” is a generic term that usually refers to a registered financial professional (or, to use the technical term, a registered representative).
+By contrast, the term “investment adviser” is a legal term that refers to an individual or company that’s registered as such with either the Securities and Exchange Commission (SEC) or a state securities regulator.
+Common names for investment advisers include asset managers, investment counselors, investment managers, portfolio managers and wealth managers.
 Investment adviser representatives are individuals who work for and give advice on behalf of registered investment advisers.

-- What they offer: In addition to providing individually tailored investment advice, some investment advisers manage investment portfolios.
-Others may offer financial planning services or, if they are properly licensed, brokerage services (such as buying or selling stock or bonds)—or some combination of all these services.
+In addition to providing individually tailored investment advice, some investment advisers manage investment portfolios.
+Others might offer financial planning services or, if they're properly licensed, brokerage services (such as buying or selling stock or bonds)—or some combination.